 If you were to visit the world's largest free online database of library catalogs (www.worldcat.org), and do a search for books on race/racism in the English language you will come up with nearly 16,000 books on this one topic!
 Now, to be sure, the number will include several editions/reprints of the same books; nevertheless, you do get an adequate indication that the Western world is seriously obsessed with this topic.
+(Plus, one is not even considering here the tens of thousands of journal articles.)
 And perhaps it is not without reason.
-For, if we were to identify the major ideas that have helped to shape the modern world then at least two stand out above all others, one is industrial capitalism (I include here it's antecedents the Renaissance, and the so-called scientific revolution, and its progeny, the Enlightenment) and the other is racism (includes nationalism).
+For, if we were to identify the major ideas that have helped to shape the modern world then at least three stand out above all others, one is industrial capitalism (I include here it's antecedents the Renaissance, and the so-called scientific revolution, and its progeny, the Enlightenment); the second is racism (includes all its variants such as ethnicism and nationalism); and the third is democracy (more in its procedural sense than in its authentic sense).

 From the vantage point of today, the irony is that despite this obsession there appears to be an inability among many to come to analytical grips with the whys and wherefores of this deeply unhealthy feature of modern democratic societies.
 Even the seemingly simple task of defining what racism is appears problematic (albeit for justifiable reasons as will soon become clear).
-Be that as it may, to start us off here is a brief usable definition that is up to the task of encapsulating its key features: racism is, at once, an ideology (meaning a systematic set of beliefs, in this case fallacious, that govern and validate human behavior) and systematic behavioral practice, at both interpersonal and institutional levels, of oppression based on the essentialist "othering" of human beings that was first invented by Europeans, beginning roughly in the fifteenth century when they began their voyages of exploitation across the world-fueled initially by merchant capitalism and later industrial capitalism-to legitimate a racially-based imperialist system of economic exploitation and oppression underwritten by military prowess and sanctified first by an occidental version of the Christian religion and later by a racialized occidental science, at the heart of which was the denial of the humanity of those so victimized.
-(The key words here are essentialism, occident, ideology, system, exploitation, humanity,
+Be that as it may, to start us off here is a brief usable definition that is up to the task of encapsulating its key features:

+Racism is, at once, an ideology (meaning a systematic set of beliefs, in this case fallacious beliefs, that govern and validate human behavior) and systematic behavioral practice, at both interpersonal and institutional levels, of oppression based on the essentialist "othering" of human beings of a different hue and/or culture that was first invented by Europeans, beginning roughly in the fifteenth century when they began their voyages of exploitation across the world-fueled initially by merchant capitalism and later industrial capitalism-to legitimate a racially-based imperialist system of economic exploitation and oppression underwritten by military prowess and sanctified first by an occidental version of the Christian religion and later by a racialized occidental science, at the heart of which was the denial of the humanity of those so victimized.
+(The key words here are essentialism, occident, ideology, system, exploitation, humanity, and capitalism-plus one more should be added, history.)